DG-20/ENSF-480-Term-Project/README.md

 # Rent'R'Us

-Rent'R'Us is a Online Rental Property Management System designed to allow renters, landlords, and managers to rent, manage and register properties
+Rent'R'Us is an Online Rental Property Management System designed to allow renters, landlords, and managers to rent, manage, and register properties

 ## Pre-Requisites